 The exact nature of the invasion of privacy varies by state, but there are generally four types of invasions of privacy:

-- Invasion of solitude, in which someone interferes with someone else's right to be left alone.
+- Invasion of solitude, in which someone interferes with someone else's right to be left alone

 - Public disclosure of private facts, where someone publicizes offensive facts about another

-Get Legal Help with Your Intentional Tort Claim
+Get Legal Help With Your Intentional Tort Claim

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help